gbaeke/quick-guides/helm/README.md

 # now use the values file; we will test with helm template but this will work with install and upgrade as well
 helm template . --values myvalues.yaml | grep replicas # should show 10

+# by default, Helm does not wait until your deployments and pods are ready
+# to let Helm wait, use the following command:
+helm upgrade --install myapp super-api/super-api --namespace super-api --wait

 ```

 ## Creating a Helm chart 🔨